delaray/babar/README.md

 Babar is implemented in several programming languages including CLOS, Python and Clojure.
 THe Clojure module, Clobar, implements the user interface and web development aspects.
-The Python module, Pybar, is used for web scraping and crawling as well as the neural network aspects of the project.
+The Python module, Pybar, is used for web scraping and crawling as well as for the Deep Learning aspects of the system.
 Finally the CLOS module, Lispbar, is used to implement the symbolic AI elements of the project.

 ## Environment Variables